What is a Slime Mold?

 - As shown in the above diagram, fit the tube pieces around the bottom of the pie dish or plates.

-- Now carefully place the petri dish within the pie dish without disturbing the setup.
+- Now carefully keep the petri dish within the pie dish without disturbing the setup.

-- Cut out a circle from a paper towel larger than the diameter of the petri dish.
+- Cut a circle from a paper towel having a diameter larger than that of the petri dish.

 - Use this paper towel to cover the top of the petri dish.

-- Before placing the paper towel, wet it thoroughly with distilled water.
+- Before placing the paper towel, wet it with distilled water.

-- Place the clear lid of the pie dish over the setup.
+- Place the cover of the pie dish over the setup.

 Growing the mould:

-- At first, moisten the paper towel thoroughly with distilled water.
+- At first, moisten the paper towel with distilled water.

-- Place a sample of slime mould on the paper towel and add a drop of water.
+- Place the slime mould sample on the paper towel and add a drop of water.

 - Keep the sample aside without disturbing.

-- Once the slime mould is rehydrated and moving around, place an uncooked oat in contact with it.
+- After slime mould is rehydrated keep an uncooked oat near it.

-- Remember to keep the dish covered whenever you are not feeding the mould.
+- Remember to keep the dish covered after feeding.

-- Once the mould starts to grow larger, add more uncooked oats and watch it.
+- Once the mould starts growing, add more uncooked oats.

-- Use dropper filled with distilled water to mist the paper towel
+- Add distilled water drop by drop to moist the paper towel

-- Record all your observations.
-Take pictures of the mould or make sketches to document the life of mould.
+- Record all your observations, click pictures and draw sketches to document the growing pattern.

 - With the help of a colour pencil, make a note of any changes in the colour or size of a mould.